 As for the latter, it might seem like adding more content is counterintuitive to a quicker pace.
 But because action and dialogue move the story forward in a concrete manner, you can always rely on them to improve slow pacing.

-5. Write sharp dialogue
+5. Fine-tune your dialogue

 “Nice of you to show up.
 What were you doing, if not getting groceries?”